Saltimbanco: Saltimbanco's Diary

+A behind-the-scenes featurette on the making of Saltimbanco.
+Only available in VHS.

 Cirque du Soleil Presents: Saltimbanco

-The show was filmed and released as a 78-minute VHS in 1994, though the show's acts continued to change significantly after it was filmed.
+A television adaptation, filmed live in Atlanta in 1993 and released as a 78-minute VHS in 1994, though the show's acts continued to change significantly after it was filmed.

 Saltimbanco 20 ans Pour Toujours / Forever 20

 In 2012, just before the show's retirement, a behind-the-scenes documentary was filmed, titled Saltimbanco Forever 20 (directed by Eric Chaussé; director of photography: Miguel Henriques; editor: Julie Bouffard).
-This documentary has thus far remained unreleased, although a short clip was leaked in October 2013.
+This documentary had thus far remained unreleased, although a short clip was leaked in October 2013.
 In 2014 another excerpt was leaked featuring an interview with boleadoras performer Adriana Pegueroles;"Adriana Pegueroles, Cirque du Soleil".
 YouTube.
 June 26, 2014. another clip, about the show's music, was published in 2019.
+In August 2025 the full documentary was found and uploaded to the Internet Archive.